 devices MUST be able to connect to a 5Ghz dual band wireless network, which is "802.11ac" - make sure you specify if purchasing a device

-for laptops our minimum specifications are 4GB of Ram and a 64GB hard drive, regardless of make or model - below this the device will not be large or fast enough to cope with school study
+laptop minimum specifications are 4GB RAM (8GB preferred) and 250GB hard drive, regardless of make or model - below these specifications will not cope with school study

 battery life is also very important, as the device needs battery capacity to last the whole day

-Importantly, we take NO responsibility for Bring Your Own Devices, including damage or theft, and no technical support is available, except for instructions on connecting to the school Wi-Fi and further connection support if needed.
+Importantly, we take NO responsibility for Bring Your Own Devices, including damage or theft.